annotation/stam-rust/README.md

 * `Embedded` - All TextSelections in A are embedded by a TextSelection in B (cf. textfabric's `]]`)
 * `Before` - Each TextSelection in A comes before a textselection in B  (cf. textfabric's `<<`)
 * `After` - Each TextSelection In A comes after a textselection in B (cf. textfabric's `>>`)
-* `Precedes` - Each TextSelection in A is precedes B; it ends where at least one TextSelection in B begins.
+* `Precedes` - Each TextSelection in A precedes B; it ends where at least one TextSelection in B begins.
-* `Succeeds` - Each TextSelection in A is succeeds B; it begins where at least one TextSelection in A ends.
+* `Succeeds` - Each TextSelection in A succeeds B; it begins where at least one TextSelection in A ends.
 * `SameBegin` - Each TextSelection in A starts where a TextSelection in B starts
 * `SameEnd` - Each TextSelection in A starts where a TextSelection in B ends